Jean-Louis Alibert

 Alibert-Bazin syndrome (1825, 1858)

-Historic term for mycosis fungoides. non-Hodgkin’s, cutaneous peripheral T-cell lymphoma, frequently also affecting the lymph nodes and viscera.
-Three stages: Premycoid; infiltrative and tumour stage.
-Characteristic symptoms are eczematoid eruption, psoriasis, dermatitis exfoliativa, and parapsoriasis; later circinate and gyrate elevated plaques of various sizes.
+Alibert-Bazin syndrome or mycosis fungoides is the most common form of cutaneous peripheral T-cell lymphoma frequently also affecting the lymph nodes and viscera.
+Three stages exist; premycoid; infiltrative and tumour stages.
+Typical symptoms and signs include eczematoid eruption, psoriasis, dermatitis exfoliativa, and parapsoriasis; later circinate and gyrate elevated plaques of various sizes persist.

 Alibert disease [Alibert keloid, False keloid] (1816)